eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 ## What are Stylistic Rules?

-According to [TypeScript ESLint's definition](https://typescript-eslint.io/linting/troubleshooting/formatting/#eslint-core-and-formatting), most lint rules fall into one of two to three categories:
+According to [`typescript-eslint`'s definition](https://typescript-eslint.io/linting/troubleshooting/formatting/#eslint-core-and-formatting), most lint rules fall into one of two to three categories:

 ---